tef/tef.computer/index.md

 I was on call for over a million databases.
 I worked on the in-house automation system for the database-as-a-service, in a small, then a large team.
 I have explained the problems with page fragmentation in PostgreSQL more times than I can remember.
 I removed a lot of race conditions (more than I added, at least).

-The most substantial piece of code I was responsible for, was a state machine wrapper for recovery processes, that allowed us to write a lot less code and invest in our dashboard & console tooling too.
+The most substantial piece of code I was responsible for was a state machine wrapper for recovery processes that allowed us to write a lot less code and invest in our dashboard & console tooling too.

 My lasting impact is probably: useful documentation, pushing the team to bring in juniors, and bringing just enough formality into the weekly meeting that it ran to time, every week.